-Processing during the December quarter further confirmed that the zones within the schist that contain biotite appear to be biased towards better grades and quality of emeralds.
-This was determined from the logging of the blast hole material, hand lens examination of the run of mine material and the processing data.
+At this stage the zones within the schist that contain biotite appear to have a greater chance of commercial grades.
+This has been determined from the logging of the blast hole material, hand lens examination of the run of mine material and preliminary processing data.